-Gerry Doyle is the Assistant Business Editor for Asia at the International Herald Tribune and has worked as a journalist for nearly 20 years in the United States, the Middle East and Hong Kong.
+Gerry Doyle is the Assistant Business Editor for Asia at the International New York Times and has worked as a journalist for nearly 20 years in the United States, the Middle East, and Hong Kong.
 As a senior editor at The National newspaper in Abu Dhabi, he ran a team of reporters covering crime, courts and national security, which produced stories including the torture trial of Abu Dhabi royal Sheikh Issa bin Zayed, the progress against human trafficking in the UAE, and gasoline shortages in one of the world’s most oil-rich nations.

 He holds degrees in journalism and philosophy from the University of Kansas and is an alumnus of the Dow Jones editing program.